CreativeZoller/ultron/README.md

 5. Submit a pull request :D

 ## History
+**v.0.2.0**
+Ultron package is updated, restructured and fastened up for more precise workflow

 **v.0.1.0**
 first version of the Ultron package is made and published as GitHub repository